Kotlin/dokka/docs/topics/runners/maven.md

 [must](https://central.sonatype.org/publish/requirements/) supply a `javadoc.jar` alongside your project.
 However, not all repositories have that rule.

-Unlike the [Gradle runner](gradle.md#building-javadoc-jar), the Maven runner comes with a ready-to-use `dokka:javadocJar` goal.
+Unlike the [Gradle plugin for Dokka](gradle.md#building-javadoc-jar), the Maven plugin comes with a ready-to-use `dokka:javadocJar` goal.
 By default, it generates documentation in [Javadoc](javadoc.md) output format in the`target` folder.

 If you are not satisfied with the built-in goal or want to customize the output (for example, you want to generate